jamesfebin/AIBodh-Website/_posts/2025-12-02-bevy-rust-game-development-chapter-4.markdown

 **How this works:**

-1. Get the current collider position (player's feet)
+1. Get the current collider position
 2. Calculate where the player *wants* to go based on their velocity
 3. Use `sweep_circle` to find the furthest valid position along that path
 4. If collision blocked part of the movement, adjust velocity accordingly